-In 2010, the Robert Wood Johnson Foundation, the country’s largest philanthropy devoted to health, joined AARP Foundation and AARP, the nation’s largest nonprofit, nonpartisan organization dedicated to empowering Americans 50 and older, to create The Future of Nursing: Campaign for Action to improve America’s health through nursing.
-The Campaign is coordinated through the Center to Champion Nursing in America, also an initiative of AARP Foundation, AARP, and RWJF.
+In 2010, the Robert Wood Johnson Foundation, the country’s largest philanthropy devoted to health, joined AARP Foundation and AARP, the nation’s largest nonprofit, nonpartisan organization dedicated to helping people 50-plus seek and create wellness in all aspects of life, to found The Future of Nursing: Campaign for Action, a nationwide initiative designed to harness the power of nursing to help all Americans lead longer, healthier lives.

 Through 51 Action Coalitions in every state and Washington, D.C., the Campaign works with policymakers, health care professionals, educators, and business leaders to respond to the country’s increasing demand for safe, high-quality, and effective health care.

-The Campaign’s actions are based on the Institute of Medicine’s The Future of Nursing: Leading Change, Advancing Health, a report that provides recommendations in six categories:
+The Campaign’s actions are based on the Institute of Medicine’s The Future of Nursing: Leading Change, Advancing Health, a report from the Institute of Medicine that offers recommendations to strengthen the nursing profession to improve Americans’ health and health care.
+The recommendations are in six categories:

 - Improving access to care